Ganesh23013987/Norm-of-a-matrix/README.md

 # Infinity Norm of a Matrix
 '''
-Program to find the infinity of a matix.
+Program to find the infinity norm of a matix.
 Developed by:   Ganesh.D
 RegisterNumber: 23013987
 '''